thindil/bob/README.md

 * `name: list`         - Name of the selected command.
 It will be used as argument for Bob.
 In this example, full command for Bob will be `bob list`.
-* `variables:`         - Mark start of list of enviromental variables which will be added when running this Bob command.
+* `variables:`         - Mark start of list of environmental variables which will be added when running this Bob command.
 * `- [name] = [value]` - Each environment variable which will be added
                          during running this Bob command must starts with